Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Numerical results and discussion

 The comparison shows that the discrepancy between the numerical results and the analytical descriptions is considerably large only for droplets with huge Marangoni numbers and, therefore, large contact angles.
 Numerical results show that when the Marangoni number exceeds $3000$, the ``bottleneck effect'' will take place.
 This means that the vortex center becomes sufficiently close to the symmetry axis due to large Marangoni forces.
 This results in substantial increase of downward velocities along the symmetry axis.
-This is shown in the left panels of Figs.~\ref{toluene_surface} and~\ref{t4t_vect}.
-Evidently, such an effect cannot be quantitatively described without employing the Navier-Stokes equations.
-Moreover, it seems very probable that for such huge Marangoni numbers, Marangoni forces would rather destroy the axial symmetry of the droplet, which would result in a more complicated three-dimensional velocity field.
+This is shown in Figs.~\ref{toluene_surface}a and~\ref{t4t_vect}a, where the color scale for vector field plots is shown in Fig.~\ref{hexanol_surface}c and the values $u_{max}$ are given in Table~\ref{TabVeloc1}.
+Evidently, such an effect cannot be quantitatively described without employing the Navier--Stokes equations and without taking into account the convective heat transfer.
+Also, it seems very probable that for such huge Marangoni numbers, Marangoni forces would rather destroy the axial symmetry of the droplet, which would result in a more complicated three-dimensional velocity field.
 We observed the ``bottleneck effect'' only for the large droplet of toluene and for the large droplet of virtual liquid with viscosity in $4$ or $8$ times smaller than that of 2-propanol (see the fourth and fifth rows in Table~\ref{TabVeloc2}).
 For other droplets there is no ``bottleneck effect''.
 For example, Figs.~\ref{hexanol_surface} and~\ref{h4t_vect} show the velocity field for the droplet of 1-hexanol.
 The velocity fields for all other droplets with contact angles $50^\circ$ and $20^\circ$ are very similar to those shown in Figs.~\ref{hexanol_surface} and~\ref{h4t_vect}.
-Thus, the numerical results for axially symmetrical velocity field demonstrate the ``bottleneck effect'' only if the Marangoni number exceeds $3000$.
+Thus, the numerical results for axially symmetrical velocity field demonstrate a large discrepancy with the analytical description only when the Marangoni and the inverse Stanton number are sufficiently large, while the results are applicable when ${\mathrm{St}}^{-1}\ll 1$.